2021 Africa Cup of Nations: Format

 A total of 24 teams competed in the final tournament.
 Only the hosts received an automatic qualification spot, with the other 23 teams qualifying through a qualification tournament.
 For the finals, the 24 teams were drawn into six groups of four teams.
 The teams in each group played a single round robin, and after the group stage, the top two teams from each group and the four highest ranked third-placed teams advanced to the round of 16.
 From then on the tournament proceeded with a knockout phase.

 Match ball

 CAF announced the official match ball named Toghu on 23 November 2021.
 It was made by English manufacturer Umbro.

 Mascot

 The mascot, "Mola", was unveiled on 17 May 2021, during a ceremony in Yaoundé.
 He was a lion and his kit bore resemblance to Cameroon's home colours, with words saying "Cameroon" with "2021" on the top and bottom of the kit.

 Match officials

 The following referees were chosen for the 2021 Africa Cup of Nations, with two referees from CONCACAF assigned.
 The list consists of 24 referees, 31 assistant referees and eight video assistant referees from 36 countries.
+It includes Salima Mukansanga, who therefore became the first woman to referee at the Africa Cup of Nations.